SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Miscellaneous.md

   <div style="flex: 1; text-align: left; margin-right: 20px;">
     <b><span style="color: purple;">[Under Review]</span></b>
-    Approximately 30.6 million people in the US have physical disabilities affecting mobility, yet many city streets and services remain inaccessible despite civil rights protections.
+    ~ 30.6 million people in the US have physical disabilities affecting mobility, yet many city streets and services remain inaccessible despite civil rights protections.
     We use Google Maps reviews across the US and fine-tune Llama 3 model with the Low-Rank Adaptation technique to analyze public sentiment on accessibility.
-    We found areas with more elderly, highly-educated residents exhibit more negative sentiment, but no clear link is found between the presence of disabilities and public sentiments.
+    We found areas with more elderly, highly-educated residents exhibit more negative sentiment, but no clear link is found between % disabilities and accessibility sentiments.
   </div>
 </div>